LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

-Java is class-based, so its original '90s inception is guilty of the aforementioned problem of tying polymorphism, encapsulation, and code reuse together.
+Java is class-based, so its original '90s inception is guilty of the aforementioned problem of tying polymorphism, encapsulation, and code reuse together into a single mechanism.
 Its newer features are quite orthogonal though, and it deserves credit for creating new features with greater orthogonality than many of its contemporaries.

 Many languages could map and filter sequences long before Java, such as JavaScript and Ruby, but their versions were not orthogonal: they were tied to